Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows: Results and Analysis

 \subsection{Physical Interpretation of the Closure}

-Figures~\ref{fig:model_form_coeff} and \ref{fig:model_form_strong} for Approaches A and B, respectively, compare the DL closure models to the unmodified continuum closures.
-Approaches A and B modify the viscous stress and heat flux to similar extents relative to the standard continuum models in the vicinity of the shock, though the Approach B models are more significantly changed beyond the shock, enabled by the more flexible model form.
-Overall, the standard models underpredict molecular transport at these nonequilibrium conditions, in particular the post-shock magnitude of the transport terms, particularly at higher upstream Mach numbers.
-Near the shock, regions of the DL closure model with magnitudes close to its peak value are spatially more diffuse compared to the standard continuum models.
-This is consistent with the resulting steeper shock profiles predictions (Fig.~\ref{fig:thk_strong_coeff_expt}).
+Figures~\ref{fig:model_form_coeff} and \ref{fig:model_form_strong} for Approaches A and B, respectively, compare the DL closure models to the unmodified continuum closures and the corresponding closures integrated from the DSMC data~\cite{Vincenti1917}.
+Approaches A and B modify the viscous stress and heat flux to similar extents relative to the standard continuum models in the vicinity of the shock and are in excellent agreement with the DSMC profiles, particularly upstream and in the vicinity of the shock.
+Overall, the standard models underpredict molecular transport at these nonequilibrium conditions, especially the post-shock magnitude of the transport terms at higher freestream Mach numbers.
+Near the shock, the DL closure models and DSMC profiles have close magnitudes and are spatially more diffuse than the standard continuum models.
+This is consistent with the resulting steeper shock profiles (Fig.~\ref{fig:thk_strong_coeff_expt}).